PEZ/rn-rf-shadow/README.md

 `:init-fn` is called after all files are loaded and in the case of `expo` must render something synchronously as it will otherwise complain about a missing root component.
 The `shadow.expo/render-root` takes care of registration and setup.

-You should disable the `expo` live reload stuff and let `shadow-cljs` handle that instead as they will otherwise interfere with each other.

 Source maps don't seem to work properly. `metro` propably doesn't read input source maps when converting sources as things are correctly mapped to the source .js files but not their sources.